redis/redis-doc/topics/modules-api-ref.md

 The callbacks are called in the following contexts:

     reply_callback:   called after a successful RedisModule_UnblockClient()
                       call in order to reply to the client and unblock it.

-    reply_timeout:   called when the timeout is reached in order to send an error to the client.
+    timeout_callback: called when the timeout is reached in order to send an error to the client.

     free_privdata:    called in order to free the private data that is passed by RedisModule_UnblockClient() call.

 Note: `RedisModule_UnblockClient` should be called for every blocked client,
       even if client was killed, timed-out or disconnected.
 Failing to do so